vivekgupta18/getting_and_cleaning_data_project/CodeBook.md

 The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals.

 'f' at the beginning stands for 'frequency'
 't' at the beginning stands for 'time'
-'Body' means accelerations signals separated into body 'Gravity' means accelerations signals separated into gravity '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions Variables contain only means and standard deviations. subject_id - An identifier of the subject who carried out the experiment activity - one of six - WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING
+'Body' means accelerations signals separated into body
+'Gravity' means accelerations signals separated into gravity
+'-XYZ' is used to denote 3-axial signals in the X, Y and Z directions
+Variables contain only means and standard deviations
+subject_id - An identifier of the subject who carried out the experiment
+activity - one of six - WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING

 subject_id